usehenri/henri/packages/henri/README.md

 ├── package.json
 ```

-If you have a rails background, this might look familiar.
+If you have a _Ruby on Rails_ background, this might look familiar.

 One last step to start coding is: